-- When an allegation/suspicion arises in the church, a period of investigation will follow, which will be stressful for all involved. - The church will ensure that one person is responsible for dealing with the authorities, another offers support to the victim/s and their family, and another gives pastoral care to the alleged perpetrator, without compromising the alleged victims or their families. - It may be necessary to appoint other people to support the families involved. - This will be people outside of the Safeguarding Team.

-Where a statutory investigation is underway, this support will be provided with the knowledge of the statutory authority involved.

-Where the perpetrator accepts some responsibility, they will be encouraged to seek specialised interventions/ treatment to reduce the risk of re-offending.
+- When an allegation/suspicion arises in the church, a period of investigation will follow, which will be stressful for all involved. - The church will ensure that one person is responsible for dealing with the authorities, another offers support to the victim/s and their family, and another gives pastoral care to the alleged perpetrator, without compromising the alleged victims or their families. - It may be necessary to appoint other people to support the families involved. - Where a statutory investigation is underway, this support will be provided with the knowledge of the statutory authority involved. - Where the perpetrator accepts some responsibility, they will be encouraged to seek specialised interventions/ treatment to reduce the risk of re-offending.
 This may only be appropriate once the investigation and legal processes have been completed.